the stones as found, their unique shape and size, inspires the working of each

 how they are made

-Packed on the back of my Husqvarna motorcycle or occasionally in a Subaru, the collective stones are brought to studio.
-There they are washed and brushed free of soil.
+The collected stones are brought to the studio, washed, and brushed clean.
 Some are soaked in vinegar or a weak acid to remove calcium and iron stains.
-Using simple grinding wheel machinery, the carving and shaping process begins.The shape of each "Skystone" stems from the stone as found.
-This shape is maintained all the way through polishing, Hand polishing is an integral part of the process.
-The old norse letter for the "C" in Carl's first name and of his grandfather is carved into the stone like the runestones in Norway.The letter also is a symbol that means, torch, vision, revelation, creativity, and technical ability.
-When finished, each "Skystone" begins a new journey as sculpture.
+Using simple grinding wheel machinery, the carving and shaping process begins.
+The shape of each “Skystone” is determined by the stone’s natural form and remains consistent throughout the polishing process.
+Hand polishing plays a significant role in this process.
+The old Norse letter for the “C” in Carl’s first name and his grandfather’s is intricately carved into the stone, evoking the runestones found in Norway.
+This letter holds profound significance, symbolizing a torch, vision, revelation, creativity, and technical prowess.
+Once completed, each “Skystone” embarks on a new journey, becoming a unique and cherished gift in the hands of its recipients.